Cognigy/Documentation/docs/en/docs/insights/dashboard-overview.md

 ## Indicators

 ### Active Contacts

 Indicates the total number of currently active user sessions in the last 15 minutes.
 This widget updates in a regular interval of 30 seconds.

 ### Sessions Count

-Indicates the total number of sessions
+Indicates the total number of sessions.

 ### Understood Messages

 Indicates the percentage of understood messages occurred during conversations.

 ### Positive Ratings

 Indicates the total number of Positive Ratings given as feedback by the end user.

 Source table: